ArthurChau79/auto-screenshot-ocr/README.md

 A simple Python application that extracts text from your screenshots using Google Cloud Vision API.
 You can copy, edit the results and send them to Google or other webs.

-## About Google Cloud Vision API

-This tool uses Google Cloud Vision API's text detection feature to extract text from images.
-The API provides:
-- High accuracy text recognition
-- Support for multiple languages
-- Automatic language detection
-- Text detection in various orientations

-To use this tool, you'll need to:
-1. Create a Google Cloud project
-2. Enable the Cloud Vision API
-3. Create API credentials
-4. Set up billing (Each user gets 1000 free units per month for text detection(May,2025))

 ## How it works?